-As of March 31, 2021, we had \$2.5 billion of net investments in our investment portfolio, consisting of investments in 1,240 properties (inclusive of two undeveloped land parcels and 127 properties which secure our investments in mortgage loans receivable), with annualized base rent of \$193.5 million.
+As of March 31, 2022, we had \$3.3 billion of net investments in our income property portfolio, consisting of investments in 1,545 properties (inclusive of 174 properties which secure our investments in mortgage loans receivable), with annualized base rent of \$257.9 million.
 Substantially all of our cash from operations is generated by our investment portfolio.

-Our liquidity requirements for operating our Company consist primarily of the funds necessary to pay principal and interest payments on our outstanding indebtedness, and the general and administrative expenses of operating our business and managing our portfolio.
-The occupancy level of our portfolio is high (99.1% as of March 31, 2021) and, because substantially all of our leases are triple-net, our tenants are generally responsible for the maintenance, insurance and property taxes associated with our properties.
+The liquidity requirements for operating our business consist primarily of funding our investment activities, servicing our outstanding indebtedness and paying our general and administrative expenses.
+The occupancy level of our portfolio is 100.0% as of March 31, 2022 and, because substantially all of our leases are triple-net (with our tenants generally responsible for the maintenance, insurance and property taxes associated with the leased properties), our liquidity requirements are not significantly impacted by the occurrence of property costs.
 When a property becomes vacant because the tenant has vacated the property due to default or at the expiration of the lease term without a renewal or new lease being executed, we incur the property costs not paid by the tenant, as well as those property costs accruing during the time it takes to locate a new tenant or to sell the property.
-As of March 31, 2021, 11 of our properties were vacant, representing less than 1% of our portfolio, and all remaining properties were subject to a lease (excluding two undeveloped land parcels).
+As of March 31, 2022, none of our properties were vacant, and all properties were subject to a lease.
 We expect to incur some property costs from time to time in periods during which properties that become vacant are being marketed for lease or sale.
 In addition, we may recognize an expense for certain property costs, such as real estate taxes billed in arrears, if we believe the tenant is likely to vacate the property before making payment on those obligations.
 The amount of such property costs can vary quarter-to-quarter based on the timing of property vacancies and the level of underperforming properties; however, we do not expect that such costs will be significant to our operations.

-We intend to continue to grow through additional investments in stand-alone single tenant properties.
-To accomplish this objective, we seek to acquire real estate with a combination of debt and equity capital and with cash from operations that we do not distribute to our stockholders.
+We intend to continue to grow through additional investments in stand-alone single tenant commercial properties.
+To accomplish this objective, we seek to invest in real estate with a combination of debt and equity capital and with cash from operations that we do not distribute to our stockholders.
 When we sell properties, we generally reinvest the cash proceeds from our sales in new property acquisitions.
-Our short-term liquidity requirements also include the funding needs associated with 20 properties where we have agreed to provide construction financing or reimburse the tenant for certain development, construction and renovation costs in exchange for contractually payments of interest or increased rent that generally increases in proportion with our level of funding.
-As of March 31, 2021, we agreed to provide construction financing or reimburse the tenant for certain development, construction and renovation costs in an aggregate amount of \$36.5 million, and, as of such date, we funded \$21.7 million of this commitment.
-We expect to fund the balance of such commitment by December 31, 2021.
+Our short-term liquidity requirements also include the funding needs associated with 45 properties where we have agreed to provide construction financing or reimburse the tenant for certain development, construction and renovation costs in exchange for contractual payments of interest or increased rent that generally increases in proportion with our level of funding.
+As of March 31, 2022, we agreed to provide construction financing or reimburse a tenant for certain development, construction and renovation costs in an aggregate amount of \$140.3 million, and, as of such date, we funded \$68.8 million of this commitment.
+We expect to fund the remainder of this commitment by March 31, 2023.

-Additionally, as of April 30, 2021, we were under contract to acquire 49 properties with an aggregate purchase price of \$115.0 million, subject to completion of our due diligence procedures and satisfaction of customary closing conditions.
-We expect to meet our short-term liquidity requirements, including our investment in potential future single tenant properties, primarily with our cash and cash equivalents, net cash from operating activities and borrowings under the Revolving Credit Facility and potentially through proceeds generated from our ATM Program, which has \$105.8 million remaining.
+Additionally, as of April 26, 2022, we were under contract to acquire 12 properties with an aggregate purchase price of \$24.7 million, subject to completion of our due diligence procedures and satisfaction of customary closing conditions.
+We expect to meet our short-term liquidity requirements, including our investment in potential future single tenant properties, primarily with our cash and cash equivalents, net cash from operating activities, borrowings, primarily under our Revolving Credit Facility, and through proceeds generated from our ATM Program.